It used to be that blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-Viewing web page source code using Firefox
+(Viewing the page source code in the Firefox browser)

 First, bring up the site’s source code on your screen, using the methods described above.

-Or use your browser’s “Find” function …
+Or using your browser’s “Find” function …

-There are other ways to find out if a site runs on the WordPress software, as we will soon be discussing.
+There are other ways to tell if a site was built using the WordPress software, as we will soon discuss.

-Just Ask Your Website Developer
+Ask Your Website Developer

 That was easy, huh?